Quick Reference

 cpln image delete | Delete images from your registry |

-Build and push images
+Build and Push Images

 The most common workflow is building and pushing a local application:- Builds your image using the Dockerfile in the current directory